Monday, December 27, 2010

 Made it to Georgia in one piece.
 During the eight hour drive I went through two, count 'em, two rain storms.
 Couldn't see the car in front of me the rain was so heavy.
 Luckily they only lasted about ten minutes.

-To beat Atlanta morning rush hour, I'll hit again the road again at about 4 or 5 in the morning.
+To beat Atlanta morning rush hour, I'll hit the road again at about 4 or 5 in the morning.
 Next time I post here, I'll be in Orlando geeking out at all the R2-D2's.

 Until then,